PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #6 - 2022-07/index.md

 ## Communication

 ### Outreach
-We dedicated the month of June to the announcement of the first stable release of PTS.
-We reached out to several NGOs:

-* Human Rights Watch
-* Amnesty International
-* Freedom of Press
-* Nothing2Hide
-* AccessNow
-* Article19
-* Guardian Project
-* The Markup
-* Frontline Defenders
-* Digital Defenders Partnership
-* Tibet Action Institute
-* Threat Intel Coalition
-* NOYB

-We organized numerous demo sessions and started getting feedback from some NGOs listed above.
-Among other things discussed, we got the chance to get a better understanding of NGOs' needs.
+We organized numerous other demo sessions and got feedback from some NGOs.

-Two main needs were expressed.
-The first one is supporting other platform than Raspberry Pi, the chip shortage makes it really hard to buy Raspberry Pi.
-The second is related to security hardening of PiRogue OS.
+We have created a private mailing list dedicated to PTS for NGOs.
+Feel free to contact me if you want to take part of this ML.

+## Software
+### PiRogue Debian packages
+Based on the needs expressed during the demo sessions, we compiled architecture-dependent packages for `amd64`.
+It is now possible to install PiRogue related packages on regular PCs with Debian already installed.

+We now support the following architectures:
+* `armhf`
+* `arm64`
+* `amd64`

+### PiRogue configuration
+Since we now offer a way to turn almost any computer having both ethernet and Wi-Fi capabilities into a PiRogue, we started working on an easy way for the user to configure it.
+Due to the number of different hardware setups that can be used as a PiRogue, we have to create a tool allowing the user to configure their PiRogue while minimizing the risk of errors.

 # What we plan to do next month
+- Write a guide "How to turn a PC into a PiRogue".
-- Support cheap/mini PCs such as Intel NUC or Lenovo ThinkCentre.
+- Upgrade 3rd-party we package such as MVT.
+- Continue working on PiRogue configuration tool.
 - Continue working on TLS traffic interception and decryption.
-- Organize future demo sessions in August and September.
+- Organize more demo sessions in August and September.
+- Bootstrap the *Tool Suite* boilerplate.

 # Challenges
-We are struggling to find an equilibrium between security of PiRogue OS and usability.
+Our English is not very good, we need to improve it.
+We also need to improve the way we present the project.